AstroDule/cf3-doc/source/general/newlinuxvm/newlinuxvm.rst

 .. figure:: newvm6.png

-Choose or generate SSH keypair `HOW TO CREATE KEY-PAIR IN OPENSSTACK DASHBOARD? <https://cloudferro-cf3.readthedocs-hosted.com/en/latest/general/keypairopenstack/keypairopenstack.html>`_ for your VM.
+Choose or generate SSH keypair `HOW TO CREATE KEY-PAIR IN OPENSTACK DASHBOARD? <https://cloudferro-cf3.readthedocs-hosted.com/en/latest/general/keypairopenstack/keypairopenstack.html>`_ for your VM.
 Next, launch your instance by clicking on blue button.

 .. figure:: newvm7.png